MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/best-practices-offline.md

 ---

-title: Best practices to use an app for offline
+title: Best practices for for developing an app for offline use
 description: Learn about the best practices for developing an app for offline use.
 author: trdehove
 ms.component: pa-user
 ms.topic: quickstart
-ms.date: 05/13/2024
+ms.date: 05/29/2024
 ms.subservice: mobile
 ms.author: trdehove
+ms.custom: ""
 ms.reviewer: sericks
 ms.assetid:
 search.audienceType: